Maedang/Project2_Team3/README.md

 Dejan Savic, Jenish Rana, Carolyn Johnson, Mai Dang

 ## √ Proposal:
   We would like to create a database of movies to be able to determine whether there are factors that affect a movie’s box office numbers.
-To complete this analysis, we will use the ETL process to utilize two different datasets from the following sources:</br>
+To complete this analysis, we will use the ETL process to utilize the following two sources:</br>

     https://www.kaggle.com/datasets/whenamancodes/popular-movies-datasets-58000-movies?resource=download